pat0nn/vit-bartpho/README.md

 - Output directories
 - Weights & Biases project name

+### Key Configuration Parameters

+- `IMAGE_ENCODER_MODEL`: Pre-trained ViT model to use as the image encoder
+- `TEXT_DECODER_MODEL`: Pre-trained BARTpho model to use as the text decoder
+- `USE_SEGMENT_CAPTION`: If True, use the 'segment_caption' field from the dataset.
+If False, use the 'caption' field
+- `BATCH_SIZE`: Batch size for training
+- `MAX_TARGET_LENGTH`: Maximum length of target captions
+- `NUM_BEAMS`: Number of beams for beam search during inference
+- `MAX_LENGTH`: Maximum length of generated captions

 ## Dataset Preparation

 The project expects a dataset with image-caption pairs.
 By default, it should be organized as follows: